GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-4_rhino-nurbs.md

 ![Casa Bahia Azul site plan](images/12-4/cba-site-plan.png#img-left)

 If you aren't familiar with topographical drawings, these lines mark regularly spaced contours of the landscape, meaning every point on a given line is at the same elevation.
-Based on where they intersect the building, there seems to be a contour line every 25 centimeters.
+Based on where they intersect with the building, there seems to be a contour line every 25 centimeters.

 Trace the contours.
 There are a lot of them, so you don't need to be too precious about it.
-As the cliff gets steeper the resolution of the image isn't high enough to distinguish them, so fake it as best you can. `TweenCurves` can help you create denser areas by adding multiple curves at once, but make sure the results never cross each other (which would imply a single point at two different elevations).
+As the cliff gets steeper the resolution of the image isn't high enough to distinguish them, so fake it as best you can. `TweenCurves` can help you create denser areas by adding multiple curves at once, but make sure the resulting lines never cross each other (which would imply a single point at two different elevations).

-Where the topography lines are interrupted by the building, continue them from one side to the other as if it wasn't there.
+Where the topography lines are interrupted by the building, continue them across it as if it isn't there.
 You'll trim out this part of the surface at the end.

 ![Casa Bahia Azul topography lines](images/12-4/cba-topo-drawn.PNG#img-left)

 You can see in the image above that I've ignored not only the house but also the flat area between the house and retaining wall.
 The hard break in the landscape on either side of the wall, combined with the continuous slope just west of the wall, makes this a tricky shape to model with NURBS.
-(Natural forms like this are often better approached with mesh modeling, but that's outside the present scope of these tutorials.)
+(Natural forms like this are often better approached with mesh modeling, but that's outside the scope of this tutorial sequence.)
 So my approach is going to be creating the whole hillside in something like its original state, and then replacing the re-graded portions afterwards.

 Space out the topography lines in the Z direction using `Distribute`, then `Loft` them.
 Move the resulting surface to the currect height, and `Trim` out the areas for the house and landscaping.
 You may find it helpful to `ExtractIsocurves` from the surface to create your cutting geometry.

 ![Casa Bahia Azul topography lines](images/12-4/trimmed-terrain.PNG#img-left)

-Then draw the actual topography lines for the slope up to the retaining wall, and move them to the correct height.
+Then draw the regraded topography lines for the slope up to the retaining wall, and move them to the correct height.
 I've also added an extra curve to smooth out the transition to the flat area.
 To create this surface I'm opting to use `NetwrkSrf`, which works a bit like `Loft` but takes input curves in both the U and V directions.

 ![Casa Bahia Azul topography lines](images/12-4/netwrksrf.PNG#img-left)

 Then I create outline curves for the remaining areas, including a couple that overlap with the slope to smooth out the transitions between surfaces.
-I fit a surface through these using `Patch` a flexible (but somewhat crude) way of fitting a surface through curves and other geometry.
+I fit a surface through these using `Patch` a flexible (but crude) way of fitting a surface through curves and other geometry.

 ![Patch](images/12-4/patch.PNG#img-left)